Edwin Sydney Vanspaul: Chennai City

 In 2016 Chennai City entered I-league as direct entrants, and signed Edwin soon after.
 On 21 January 2017 Vanspaul made his professional debut in the I-League for Chennai City against Mohun Bagan.
 He started and played 68 minutes as Chennai City lost 2–1.
 Edwin went on to play 12 games during the season in total.
 In 2017-18 I-League season, under V. Soundararajan, Edwin's position was constantly shifted from central midfield to left back or right wing.
 Despite the poor performance of the team, Edwin caught the eye with his accurate passing ability.

 In 2018-19 season, he was integral in helping Chennai City win their maiden I-League title.
 Edwins's performance was highly praised and helped him gain interest from many ISL clubs.

 Chennaiyin

 In the 2019 Summer Transfer Window, former Indian Super League champions and his home state club Chennaiyin signed him permanently.
 He would play 20 times during the season, primarily as a right back and in center midfield later in the season due to the emergence of Laldinliana Renthlei.

+He left Chennaiyin at the end of 2022-23 season, after making 71 appearances.

+East Bengal

+Vanspaul joined East Bengal for 2023-24 season on a free transfer, he made 4 league appearances.
+He left East Bengal at the end of the season.

+Return to Chennaiyin

+He joined Chennaiyin for the second time on a free transfer.
+He made one appearance throughout his second stint.
+Vanspaul left at the end of the season.